Tampa Burn Injury Lawyer

 Did you suffer a burn injury?
 Give us a call at (813) 375-0109 to discuss your case.

-At Givens Givens Sparks, our Tampa burn injury lawyers have spent their careers protecting the rights of victims throughout Florida, and are dedicated to providing the highest level of legal assistance in order to secure our clients the compensation they deserve.
+At Givens Givens Sparks, our Tampa burn injury lawyers have spent their careers protecting the rights of serious injury victims throughout Florida, and are dedicated to providing the highest level of legal assistance in order to secure our clients the compensation they deserve.
 If you suffered a burn injury as a result of someone’s negligence or wrongdoing, contact us today to discuss your case.
 All of our cases are handled on a contingency fee basis, so you won’t be charged any legal fees until we help you recover an award for your injuries.

 How Serious Was Your Burn?